 |Sherwood Foresters (Notts and Derby Regiment)||2396

-Stephen Bollington's Medal Card shows he served in France from 2 March 1915 and was discharged 11 May 1919.
-He was awarded the Victory, British War and 15 Star medals.
+He served in France from 2 March 1915 and was discharged 11 May 1919.
+Awarded the Victory, British War and 15 Star medals.

 The Silver War Badge records show 200498, Pte.
 Stephen Bollington, B/253957, enlisted 4/9/14 discharged 11/5/19 aged 25, served overseas.